Rio hits DICT anew for inaction on major broadband project - Newsbytes.PH

-A week after criticizing an assistant secretary of the Department of Information and Communications Technology (DICT) for apparent lack of concern on a proposed integrated contact tracing platform, former undersecretary Eliseo Rio Jr. took another swipe at the top officials of the agency for not acting on a crucial document for a broadband project in the country.
+A week after criticizing an assistant secretary of the Department of Information and Communications Technology (DICT) for lack of urgency on a proposed integrated contact tracing platform, former undersecretary Eliseo Rio Jr. took another swipe at the top officials of the agency for not acting on a crucial document for a broadband project in the country.

-Rio, whose four-month-old resignation letter was “suddenly” accepted by Malacanang in May, said in a Facebook post that he had prepared a draft memorandum of agreement (MOA) that would hasten the rollout of the Facebook-initiated Luzon Bypass Infrastructure (LBI) in the Philippines.
+Rio, whose four-month-old resignation letter was “suddenly” accepted by Malacanang in May, said in a Facebook post that before leaving the DICT, he had prepared a draft memorandum of agreement (MOA) that would hasten the rollout of the Facebook-initiated Luzon Bypass Infrastructure (LBI) in the Philippines.

 “Unfortunately, it is not given much priority by DICT.
 That MOA is vital in having the Facebook 2Tbps bandwith capacity available by the end of 2020 which would greatly help our people and economy deal with a new and better normal.
 It is an important step to our country in becoming an Internet hub for Asia.
 It is a major key to the Philippine’s overall economic recovery.
 And it will not cost the government a single centavo,” Rio said.